Kathy Choi-Lee

 It was preached by Robert Goette, my first mentor as a seminary intern.
 Back in the day, he was like a Bill Hybels for Asian-American youth in the Chicagoland area.
 I learned the rare combination of humility, faithfulness, and excellence as a pastor from him.
 He passed away last year after a long battle with ALS, and I will always remember him for the impact he had on my life.

-My plan was to go into overseas mission; I did not think I would be ordained in ministry.
+My plan was to go into an overseas mission; I did not think I would be ordained in ministry.
 At Trinity Evangelical Divinity School in Deerfield, Illinois, one of my pastoral theology professors was Covenanter David Larsen.
 He encouraged me to look into the Covenant, especially since the denomination ordained women.

 When I eventually became a missionary in Paris with the ECC, I wanted to go through the process of ordination so that I would be equipped for the possibility of church planting in France.
 I completed the process while in France, having to translate the sermon portion of the requirements from French to English.
 My ordination was one of the proudest moments of my life.

-After I got married, I attended my husband’s church where I served part-time in children’s and women’s ministry.
+After I got married, I attended my husband’s church, where I served part-time in children’s and women’s ministry.
 When I started to long for a more pastoral role, I prayed for discernment and decided with my husband that we would look for a new church together.
 During the interim, my husband and I visited my current church, Christ Covenant Church, formerly known as Parkwood Community Church, because Parkwood had supported me when I was a missionary in France.
 When I learned about an opening for a part-time pastoral position, I applied, interviewed, and was hired.

 I am now in the midst of preparations to return to mission work in Avignon, France, with my husband and our two sons.
 Our target is to finish fundraising and other training in order to leave at the end of 2016.